hasaam303/League-of-Legends-Role-Analysis/index.markdown

 - Junglers contribute significantly to early-game advantages.
 - Teams with stronger jungle control tend to win more games.

 Stay tuned for further updates and interactive visualizations!
+HI !